Woman Surprised to Find Stolen Car Returned With Gas Money, Nice Note - Good News Network

 The note read: “Hello, So sorry I stole your car.
 I sent my friend with my key to pick up my red Subaru at 7802 SE Woodstock and she came back with your car.
 I did not see the car until this morning and I said, ‘That is not my car.’
 There is some cash for gas and I more than apologize for the shock and upset this must have caused you.
 If you need to speak further, with me, I am ______ and my number is _____.
 So so sorry for this mistake.”

-As it turns out, older Subaru keys are sometimes interchangeable with other model’s locks, which resulted in the mix-up.
+As it turns out, the intended car was parked 10 yards away from the “stolen” car, and older Subaru keys are sometimes interchangeable with other model’s locks, which resulted in the mix-up.

 Drive This Story Over To Your Friends: Click To Share – Photo by Erin Hatzi